myang/100DaysOfSwiftUI/README.md

-# 100DaysOfSwiftUI
-Follow the course and do the projects at: https://www.hackingwithswift.com/100/swiftui

 ## Day 1 - Day 4
 *  variables, simple data types, and string interpolation
 *  arrays, dictionaries, sets, and enums